 City, and they have been recent guest instructors in Santa

 and the Esalen Institute.

-Along with their colleague Brigitta Winkler of Berlin, this spring
+Along with their colleague Brigitta Winkler of Berlin, last spring

-they will present the first edition of a new project, "La
+they presented the first edition of a new project, "La

 Valle Rosada" - Ojai Women's Tango Retreat, an intensive